 Habit: Ipomoea indica grows as an herbaceous perennial vine that becomes woody at its base.
 The leaves are arranged alternately to 10 cm in length, ovate (often with 3 lobes), with a cordate leaf base.
 The leaf margins are entire and there is an acuminate leaf apex.

-Habitat: Ipomoea indica grows in human disturbed habitats (abandoned fields, dumps, edges of yards/roadsides)
+Habitat: Ipomoea indica grows in Human Altered environments (abandoned fields, dumps, edges of yards/roadsides).

-Distribution in Bahamas/Globally: Ipomoea indica occurs on the central and northern island groupings in the Bahamian Archipelago.
+Distribution: Ipomoea indica occurs on the central and northern island groupings in the Lucayan Archipelago.
 It is also distributed through out the tropical and subtropical areas of the world.

-Medicinal/Cultural/Economic usage: Ipomoea indica is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Ipomoea indica is not used medicinally in the Lucayan Archipelago.